NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 1. Medical costs for workplace injuries

-If, say, an electrician suffers severe injuries and requires emergency room services, several weeks of hospital care and a month of rehabilitation, workers’ comp can help.
+If an electrician is injured on the job and needs emergency room services, several weeks of hospital care and a month of rehabilitation, workers’ comp could help.**

-Workers’ compensation coverage could help pay for medical bills and a portion of the electrician’s salary until they return to work.
+Workers’ compensation coverage could help pay for medical costs and a portion of the electrician’s lost wages until they return to work.

 2. The expense of long-term recovery and rehabilitation